stepancar/articles/articles/pwa-open-pdf/index.md

 creationDate: 2025-03-10
 ---

-### PDF in PWA

 When you are developing a PWA for iOS, you may encounter a problem with PDF files.
-When you click on a PDF link, it will be opened in in-app browser right inside your PWA.
+When you click on a PDF link, it will override the current page and show the PDF file.
+This is not a good user experience because the user will not be able to go back to the previous page.
+The only way to go back is to reload the PWA.

+There are several ways to open a PDF file in a PWA on iOS, but none of them are perfect.
+Here are some of the options:

 <table>
     <tr>